andrewufrank/dainoSite/dough/Blog/010withRef.md

 # References from standard biblio

-References from a bib text file which is stored in `resources/BibTexLatex.bib`, listed under `bibliography`.
+References from a bib text file which is stored in `resources/BibTexLatex.bib`, listed under `bibliography`, but not included as default value.
+It MUST be listed in each `md` file which uses references^[Include also the `reference-section-title which fits to the language of the text!]

 <!-- todo why no slash at start? -->